MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

 #### Add Approve Email Addresses for Users or Queues privilege

-To approve emails for Dynamics 365 for Customer Engagement apps, a Dynamics user requires the **Approve Email Addresses for Users or Queues** privilege.
+To approve emails for Dynamics 365 apps, a Dynamics user requires the **Approve Email Addresses for Users or Queues** privilege.
 A system admin can assign the **Approve Email Addresses for Users or Queues** privilege to any security role and assign the security role to any user.

 To manually assign the **Approve Email Addresses for Users or Queues** privilege to a security role:
 1. In Dynamics 365 for Customer Engagement, go to **Settings** > **Security** > **Security Roles**.